Reel ’em In: 8 Cheap Fishing Kayaks to Get You on the Water

-It’s also worth mentioning that there is a Pro 12 model, two feet longer than the Pro 10.
-But having the extra length means added stability, and if you couple that with the width, the makers claim this is one of the most stable fishing kayaks on the market.
+It's also worth mentioning that there's a Pro 12 model, which is two feet longer than the Pro 10.
+Having the extra length means added stability, and if you couple that with the width, the makers claim this is one of the most stable fishing kayaks on the market.

 With all the expensive equipment and gear you carry on a fishing trip, you'll be thankful for a stable kayak.

 Vibe has created a lightweight nine-foot kayak that has front and rear storage compartments as well as a large waterproof hatch in the hull of the craft.

 Get a better paddling position with a cushioned ergonomic seat as well as comfortable footrests.
 Plus, there's a tackle toss tray for quick changes of tackle, quite handy, especially if you have to vary the equipment you use.